Close Banner

 Universal Studios Hollywood Tips to Maximize Your Time

-21 Universal Studios Hollywood Tips to Maximize Your Time
+Universal Studios Hollywood Tips to Maximize Your Time - Express ticket

 You'll always save time and money when you buy your Universal Studios Hollywood tickets in advance.
-Why wait in a long line at the ticket booth when you can purchase tickets from your couch?
+Why wait in a long line at the ticket booth when you can purchase tickets for less from your couch?
+Plus, the park can sell out on peak days around holidays and summer, so you want to plan ahead and get your tickets early.
+At times, you can get special promo tickets (with additional savings or perks) through Undercover Tourist.

 If you are planning to visit around the holidays, spring break or summer, consider purchasing Universal Express passes.
-With it, you will get one-time priority access to most rides, shows and attractions.
-(Mario Kart: Bowser's Challenge is not included on Universal Express.
-However, Universal Express does include one-time per day reservation-free access to the land when reservations are needed.)
+With Express, you will get one-time priority access to most rides, shows and attractions.
+(Mario Kart: Bowser's Challenge is now included on Universal Express!)
 Now that's the way to maximize your time at Universal Studios Hollywood!

 With the Universal Express Pass, you should have no problem seeing most attractions, even on super busy days.
 The park limits the number of Universal Express passes it sells, and the price can fluctuate at the park depending on the season and demand.
 Buying Universal Studios Hollywood Universal Express passes in advance is a must if you cannot arrive in the morning to purchase them at the gate.

-You can upgrade your ticket inside the park.
+You can upgrade your ticket inside the park or online with the add-on option.
 Or, you may want to plan ahead by purchasing Universal Express in advance.
+(Psst ... that's the best way to save money with Undercover Tourist.)
 If one-time priority access is not enough, you may be able to upgrade in-park to Unlimited Universal Express.
-Yes, it’s more expensive, but it could come in handy if you are visiting on a busy day and you want to ride again and again and again.
+Yes, it’s more expensive — about $40-50 more than regular Express — but it could come in handy if you are visiting on a busy day and you want to ride again and again and again.

 Maximize Your Time at Universal Studios Hollywood - Universal Studios Hollywood Entrance

 We frogs have a saying ... the early frog gets the flies!
-When you arrive ahead of park opening, you will be one of the very first people inside the park and will have the opportunity to experience the rides with the very lowest waits of the entire day.
+When you arrive ahead of park opening, you will have the opportunity to experience the rides with the very lowest waits of the entire day.
 This is one of our top Universal Studios Hollywood tips!

 If you are at the park entrance 30 minutes early, you just might get in early (depending on the day).
 Not all attractions may be open, but it gives you a great head start on your day.
-The Wizarding World usually opens first.
-If the Lower Lot is open, head there ASAP and knock out those rides early in the day as they generally form the longest lines later.
+Sometimes the Wizarding World opens early.
+Once the park is officially open, head to the Lower Lot ASAP, to knock out those rides early in the day as they generally form long lines later.
+Mario Kart forms a line pretty quickly once the park officially opens.
+The other Lower Lot rides have very short lines for the first hour of park opening.
+The Lower Lot is restricted to people with Early Access until the park officially opens.

-5. Allow at Least 30 Minutes for Parking and Security
+Allow at Least 30 to 60 Minutes for Parking and Security

+All parking lots open two hours before park opening (one hour before Early Access).
 Give yourself enough time to park, walk to security and get through the metal detectors.
 Most general parking is sent to the farthest parking structures.
 Those lots will have you walking through Universal CityWalk (about 10 to 15 minutes) to get to the security screening area.
-You can upgrade to Preferred parking to park at Frankenstein (and sometimes even closer to the front gate).
+You can upgrade to Preferred parking and park at the Frankenstein structure (and sometimes even closer to the front gate).
 The Frankenstein structure is very close to the park exit for that quick getaway at the end of the night.
-You can further upgrade to Front Gate parking, which puts you right next to security.
+You can also upgrade to Front Gate parking, which puts you right next to security.
 That saves time but costs more money.
 If you plan to shop and eat in CityWalk anyway, then regular parking makes the most sense.

 Maximize Your Time at Universal Studios Hollywood - Hilton Breakfast